AI Automation · Scaling

 ⚠️

-Duplicate sends are the first and most common scaling failure
+Duplicate sends: the first scaling failure

 Architecture

-Each row below shows what breaks when you skip that layer at volume.
+Each row shows what breaks when you skip that layer at volume.
 The right column is the minimum viable operating model for a team running more than one signal type at over 200 sends per day.

 DimensionSolo / Small teamAt scale